bradjacobs/excel-to-csv/README.md

 ## TODOs
 A work item list that I might get around to "eventually" (perhaps)
 * Put a more legitimate project version in the pom.xml
-* The output CSV contains values as they 'visually appear' in Excel.
-However there are probably cases where this is not desired.
-Need to research.
 * Integrate a real logger into the code.
 * Add more JavaDocs

 ## AlternateImplementations

 Searching on the web can yield alternate solutions that require less code.
-Howver they seem to usually not handle "large" Excel files or doesn't always handle Blank rows and columns very well
+However they seem to usually not handle "large" Excel files or doesn't always handle Blank rows and columns very well

 <details>
   <summary>Example Alternate Implementation...
 (Click Me)</summary>